Return to Innocence: Music video

-English film, documentary and music video director Julien Temple directed the accompanying music video for "Return to Innocence", which depicts a man's life in reverse, starting with him dying and ending with his baptism as a baby.
-It received heavy rotation on MTV Europe and was A-listed on Germany's VIVA.
-Later, the video was published by Vevo on YouTube in March 2009.
-As of December 2022, it had generated more than 136 million views.
+English film, documentary and music video director Julien Temple directed the music video for "Return to Innocence", which depicts a man's life in reverse, starting with him dying and ending with his baptism as a baby.
+It received heavy rotation on MTV Europe and was A-listed on Germany's VIVA in February 1994, guaranteeing at least 30 plays a week.
+The clip was also added at The Box in the US.
+"Return to Innocence" was later made available on Enigma's official YouTube channel in 2009, having generated more than 187 million views as of early 2025.